National Quality Indicators

-National Quality Indicators in healthcare are standardized, evidence-based measures of health care quality that can be used with supportive administrative data to measure and track clinical performance and outcomes.
+National Quality Indicators in healthcare are standardized, evidence-based, and indirect measures of healthcare quality that can be used with supportive administrative data to evaluate and track clinical performance and outcomes.

-In the domain of healthcare, good quality services are generally defined as services that are:
+In the domain of healthcare, services of good quality are generally defined as services that are:

-Transparency about healthcare performances and outcomes is important for all involved parties - patients and their relatives, health services, and the health authorities.
-It is important that patients have information about quality in the health service and that the health service uses this in their improvement work.
+Transparency about healthcare performances and outcomes is important for all involved parties - patients and their relatives, health service providers, and the health authorities.
+It is important that patients have information about the quality of healthcare services and that the health service providers use this for quality improvement.

-National Quality Indicators are based on one or more of the dimensions of quality listed above and can, for example, measure the health service's available resources, the patient course, and the result of the health services for the patients.
+National Quality Indicators are based on one or several of the dimensions of quality listed above and may, for example, measure the availability of resources in healthcare services, patient pathways, and patient outcomes linked to healthcare services.
 Quality indicators should always be seen in context with other relevant information and statistics for a holistic view of the quality of the associated service.

 Quality indicators can be a tool for improving patient safety, service quality and the implementation of national guidelines.